 Did you know?

-A Class 4 rating means the shingles did not break when a 2” steel ball was dropped on the same spot twice from a height of 20 feet.
+A Class 4 hail impact resistance rating means the shingles did not break when a 2” steel ball was dropped on the same spot twice from a height of 20 feet.

-Note: Class 4 shingles from other top manufacturers include CertainTeed Presidential Shake and Landmark IR, GAF Grand Sequoia IR and Timberline with Armorshield, Malarkey Windsor and Owens Corning TruDefinition Duration Storm.
+Note: Class 4 shingles from other top manufacturers include CertainTeed Presidential Shake, Landmark IR (PDF Brochure), and NorthGate ClimateFlex, GAF Grand Sequoia IR and Timberline with Armorshield, Malarkey Windsor and Owens Corning TruDefinition Duration Storm and OC Duration Flex.

 3-tab 110mph Legend shingles: Atlas Legend might be the only 3-tab shingle available with a 110mph wind warranty.
 Most other 3-tabs have a 60mph to 70mph ratings.